suvrajitm/DomainMotionInertiaTensor/README.md

 You can set the domain definitions obtained either through segmentation or from a reference, in the script SetDomainSegments.tcl.

+SegmentDensityMap.tcl is used for segmenting the map.
+There is a variable "mapSeglist_idx" in this script which is used to keep track of the segment indices.
+It can be set automatically but here it has been set manually for the data at hand with 4 /different segments.

 Notes:
 Although this code was uploaded in April 2022, it has not been updated since 2017.